mongodb/terraform-provider-mongodbatlas/website/docs/r/data_lake_pipeline.html.markdown

 * `snapshots` - List of backup snapshots that you can use to trigger an on demand pipeline run.
   * `snapshots.#.id` - Unique 24-hexadecimal digit string that identifies the snapshot.
   * `snapshots.#.provider` - Human-readable label that identifies the cloud provider that stores this snapshot.
-  * `snapshots.#.created_at` - Date and time when MongoDB Cloud took the snapshot.
+  * `snapshots.#.created_at` - Date and time when MongoDB Atlas took the snapshot.
-  * `snapshots.#.expires_at` - Date and time when MongoDB Cloud deletes the snapshot.
+  * `snapshots.#.expires_at` - Date and time when MongoDB Atlas deletes the snapshot.
   * `snapshots.#.frequency_type` - Human-readable label that identifies how often this snapshot triggers.
   * `snapshots.#.master_key` - Unique string that identifies the Amazon Web Services (AWS) Key Management Service (KMS) Customer Master Key (CMK) used to encrypt the snapshot.
   * `snapshots.#.mongod_version` - Version of the MongoDB host that this snapshot backs up.
-  * `snapshots.#.replica_set_name` - Human-readable label that identifies the replica set from which MongoDB Cloud took this snapshot.
+  * `snapshots.#.replica_set_name` - Human-readable label that identifies the replica set from which MongoDB Atlas took this snapshot.
   * `snapshots.#.type` - Human-readable label that categorizes the cluster as a replica set or sharded cluster.
   * `snapshots.#.snapshot_type` - Human-readable label that identifies when this snapshot triggers.
   * `snapshots.#.status` - Human-readable label that indicates the stage of the backup process for this snapshot.
   * `snapshots.#.size` - List of backup snapshots that you can use to trigger an on demand pipeline run.
-  * `snapshots.#.copy_region` - List that identifies the regions to which MongoDB Cloud copies the snapshot.
+  * `snapshots.#.copy_region` - List that identifies the regions to which MongoDB Atlas copies the snapshot.
   * `snapshots.#.policies` - List that contains unique identifiers for the policy items.
 * `ingestion_schedules` - List of backup schedule policy items that you can use as a Data Lake Pipeline source.
   * `ingestion_schedules.#.id` - Unique 24-hexadecimal digit string that identifies this backup policy item.
   * `ingestion_schedules.#.frequency_type` - Human-readable label that identifies the frequency type associated with the backup policy.
   * `ingestion_schedules.#.frequency_interval` - Number that indicates the frequency interval for a set of snapshots.
-  * `ingestion_schedules.#.retention_unit` - Unit of time in which MongoDB Cloud measures snapshot retention.
+  * `ingestion_schedules.#.retention_unit` - Unit of time in which MongoDB Atlas measures snapshot retention.
-  * `ingestion_schedules.#.retention_value` - Duration in days, weeks, or months that MongoDB Cloud retains the snapshot.
+  * `ingestion_schedules.#.retention_value` - Duration in days, weeks, or months that MongoDB Atlas retains the snapshot.